Welcome to CETL's Activities Repository!

 When designing your course, you start with your objectives (or Student Learning Outcomes) and find an activity that matches.

-Click "Bloom's Level" in the left navigation bar to get started!
+Click "Bloom's Level" below to get started

 2: Tool: Find an Activity by Instructional Tool